AlynMing/AND101-01/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 2 - Kotlin Debug-a-thon
+# AND101 Project 3 - AnimalApps

 Submitted by: **Your Name Here**